 What do I do if I am traveling and plan to use my card?

-If you will be using your debit card while traveling or are planning any "out of the ordinary" purchases, please call our Customer Call Center at 800-773-5601, Monday-Friday between 7:00 am and 7:00 pm or Saturdays between 8:30 am and 2:00 pm.
+If you will be using your debit card while traveling or are planning any "out of the ordinary" purchases, please call our Customer Call Center at 833-BERKBNK, 7 days a week from 7 am to 12 am.
 We will provide this information to our Fraud Prevention Services team in order to prevent your card from being blocked due to "out of the ordinary" transactions.

 How do I report a change of address to Berkshire Bank?